 As runner beans are so prolific, they have an unfortunate habit of hiding amongst their foliage.
 So inevitably some are missed during picking.
 When these are spotted later, they are large and lumpy from the enlarged seeds inside.
-You have to be strong-willed then, and throw them away.
+You have to be strong-willed then, and discard them.
 Not only will they be stringy, they will also not go through the slicing gadget described below.
-If left on the plant, the plant will put its energies into developing the seed and stop producing more beans.
+Also, if left on the plant, the plant will put its energies into developing the seeds and stop producing more beans.

-The method relies on the gadget shown in the pictures below which should be available from any hardware supplier.
+My method of preparing runner beans relies on the gadget shown in the pictures below which should be available from any hardware supplier.
 I have been emailed to say that some people have tried more sophisticated gadgets, but they are not recommended as they block up.

 Start by snapping off the tips at both ends of the runner bean, using the thumb and forefinger.
-This is quicker than using a knife and quicker than using the blade of the gadget described below.
+This is quicker than using a knife and quicker than using the blade that's built into the gadget.
 I like to have a bowl between my legs to let the waste drop into, with another bowl at the side for the prepared beans.

-The next step is to use a simple gadget for slicing and stringing.
+The next step is to use the gadget for slicing and stringing.
 I have had mine for years - see the photo.
-(It is green whereas the modern ones seem to be white.)
 The gadget only needs rinsing under the tap after use to remove the bean juice, and can be left to dry in the air.
 A much smaller version without a handle is also available, which I have tried, but I find it too fiddly to hold and it does not have a facility for removing the 'string' at the sides of beans.